Connectivity

 Geva Insights

 Geva Insights is a series of post-performance conversations with thought leaders, experts, and members of the community who contextualize or provoke more in-depth consideration of the themes inherent to each play during the course of Geva’s season.
-These unscripted, unrehearsed chats are produced and hosted by Geva’s Connectivity department.
+These unscripted, unrehearsed chats are produced and hosted by Geva’s Literary department.

-Future Geva Insights Event Dates:
+Future Event Dates:

 Pure Native